mberkancetin/Customizable-Structured-Electronic-Brainwriting/README.md

 ## Structured Electronic Brainwriting Session Configuration Generator

-A powerful Streamlit application that generates JavaScript configuration files for customizable structured electronic brainwriting (CSEB) and multilingual CSEB sessions.
+A powerful Streamlit application that generates JavaScript configuration files for customizable structured electronic brainwriting (CSEB) and multilingual CSEB (mCSEB) sessions.
 This tool simplifies the customization process for facilitators running structured electronic brainstorming sessions, with support for multiple languages and advanced configuration options.

 ### Features